lobato767/facens-dataviz/README.md

 ## Getting started

 Examples and exercises are presented as [Jupyter Notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
-Get started by cloning this repository withing your own Jupyter environment or launching an enviroment from cloud services
+Get started by cloning this repository withing your own Jupyter environment or by launching a Jupyter enviroment from cloud services.

 ### Cloud Services